xichun1021/xichun1021/README.md

 - 👋 Hi, I’m Cherry
 - 👀 I’m interested in CS and surfing online
-- 🌱 I’m currently learning CS online
+- 🌱 I’m currently majoring in CS in IIT school
-- 💞️ I’m looking to collaborate on leetcode
+- 💞️ I’m working on improving my coding skills via Github
-- I‘m recording my learning notes via github.

 <!---
 xichun1021/xichun1021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.